 CCHS teachers created our Key Stage 3 curriculum, for Year 7-9 girls, using the following four key elements to frame their learning:

-Students study, English, Mathematics, Science, French, German, Geography, History, Religious Studies, Art, Drama, Music, Computing, Physical Education (including Dance), and PSHE (Personal, Social, Health and Economic education).
+Students study, English, Mathematics, Science, French, German, Geography, History, Religious Studies, Art, Drama, Music, Physical Education (including Dance), PSHE (Personal, Social, Health and Economic education) and Computing.

 The courses followed are as in Year 7, with Latin being introduced and the sciences being taught as separate subjects (Biology, Chemistry and Physics).